IliassAymaz/SofterpawInsights/README.md

 We can build that as a "web app", full stack, and make it available to front end usage, input being which question to select, and output being the predicted category/cluster of keywords to write the next article about.

+## SofterpawSpider

+We would like to see our own simple web crawler that pulls keywords that we need for our content to rank, using maching learning models.